HUMAN RIGHTS POLICY

 If required, disciplinary actions are the following:

-- Counseling or verbal warning;
+- Counselling or verbal warning

-- Written reprimand and warning;
+- Written reprimand and warning

-- Suspension or Suspension pending investigation and final determination;
+- Suspension or Suspension pending investigation and final determination

-- Specific warning of termination;
+- Specific warning of termination

 The disciplinary action will always be in proportion to the offence committed by the employee.